derrick56007/getsub/README.md

 - gcc
 - pip

-or if Docker is prefered:
+or if Docker is preferred:

 - Docker: https://docs.docker.com/get-docker/